2nd and 3rd Lines of the 5th King's Own Scottish Borderers

 2/5th KOSB

-The second line of the 5th (Dumfries and Galloway) Bn., King's Own Scottish Borderers was formed in September 1914 at Dumfries.
+The second line of the 5th (Dumfries and Galloway) King's Own Scottish Borderers was formed in September 1914 at Dumfries.
 In January 1915 the battalion was attached to the 194th Brigade of the 65th (2nd Lowland) Division, a wholly 2nd-Line Territorial Force Division.

 65th (2nd Lowland) Division